jphong125/stellaapic/Writerside/topics/Auto-Closing.md

 # Auto Closing

 ## Overview
-Using this method the Stella system will send to Casino Operator for closing the pending winning result of a bet.<br/> **The Casino Operator will change the balance of the player in accordance with this request and return the updated balance.**
+Using this method the Kyren system will send to Casino Operator for closing the pending winning result of a bet.<br/> **The Casino Operator will change the balance of the player in accordance with this request and return the updated balance.**

 **This method does not require a separate API construction.** It is sent to the result API.
 The reason for displaying it separately is to explain the process of how to terminate an incomplete round.